 She welcomed the comforting familiarity of her apartment above the book store.
 After double locking the front door, she dropped onto the couch and stared past the pink curtains.
 The view afforded by her windows was nothing spectacular.
 She found herself gazing at the other half of what used to be Main Street.
-The lower windows in the building across from her belonged to a dance studio but the upper windows had tightly drawn curtains in them.
+The lower windows in the building across from her belonged to a dance studio and the upper windows had tightly drawn curtains in them.
 That apartment had been empty for a long time, but in the last few months someone had rented it.
-It was funny, but during many terrified nights in the last few weeks, she’d found her eyes drawn to it and the comforting glow of light.
-It served to remind her that despite her nightmares she wasn’t really alone in the world.
+It was funny, but during many terrified nights since Patrick’s murder, she’d found her eyes drawn to it and the comforting glow of light.
+It reminded her that, despite her nightmares, she wasn’t really alone in the world.

-She leaned back against the arm of the sofa and stared around the comfortable front room.
+Her eyes moved over the living room as if she’d never seen it before.
 Two book cases dominated the furnishings while her couch and chair sat pressed against the wall, both splattered with creamy colored flowers.
 A coffee table was stacked with various items including books, knickknacks, a bottle of nail polish and a disused ashtray that had been a gift.

 She reached out and scooped up the delicate glass piece.
 She balanced its weight in her palm and smiled to herself at the impossibility of washing ashes from the cut glass pattern.
 It had been something trivial and odd, a strange present from a strange person.

 Closing her eyes, she pictured Patrick and just as quickly she pushed that image away.
 He’d been so delighted when he’d presented her with the stupid ashtray, proud that it had matched the candy dish that sat on top of her television.
-He’d grinned, the sweet scent of alcohol wafting on his breath while his deep blue eyes laughed at some private joke.
+He’d grinned, the sweet scent of alcohol wafted on his breath and his deep blue eyes laughed at some private joke.

 A strange smile flitted across her face.
 Boyfriend.
 Lover.
 Everyone had a label for him – except her.
 In the year she’d known him they’d slept together off and on, called one another now and again, and went out sometimes.
 When they’d exchanged Christmas presents, her mother had gotten excited and started calling him her boyfriend too, no matter how many times Katelina had denied it.
 Patrick was a lot of things: he was sweet, charming, special, moody, and temperamental; most of all, deep down, he was as fragile as spun glass.
 But he was not her boyfriend.

-She dropped the ashtray to the table and swung around.
-Her head sagged into her hands as the deep warm voice replayed in her mind, “I know who killed your lover.”
-It sounded like a ploy, some cruel trick designed to embarrass her or worse lure her, alone, to the middle of nowhere for some nefarious purpose.
+She dropped the ashtray to the table and sagged as the deep warm voice replayed in her mind, “I know who killed your lover.”
+It sounded like some cruel trick designed to embarrass her or worse lure her, alone, to the middle of nowhere.
+Maybe so they could kill her, too?

 She grabbed the bottle of blue nail polish and repeated the ritual of touching up her chipped nails.
-The sharp smell brought her back to the present and shoved away unhappy thoughts and feelings, leaving room for nothing but here and now – and right now she’d left work an hour early.
+The sharp smell brought her back to the present and shoved away unhappy thoughts and feelings.
+It left room for nothing but here and now – and right now she’d left work an hour early.
 They’d dock her pay for it, and tomorrow she’d have to face the wrath of Mr. Fordrent.
 More fun.

-When the polish was dry she decided to get something to eat.
-She headed towards the kitchen, pausing to check her answering machine.
-The red light blinked to tell her someone had called.
-She quickly checked the caller ID list, but saw only her mother’s number.
-She shook her head and left the message unheard.
+When the polish was dry she turned on her phone – “turn it off when you come in the door” was Fordrent’s policy.
+The screen blinked notifications; voice mail.
+She started to check it, but the minute her mother’s voice greeted her ears she hung up.
 She didn’t need another lecture.
 “When are you going to find a nice man?
 When are you going to settle down?
 When are you going to get married?”
 Marriage was the last thing Katelina was interested in at the moment, or so she told herself.
 She had plenty of time left.

 She padded towards the kitchen and realized that the call might be about Grave Day, as she called it.
-Every year, on the anniversary of her Father’s death, they got flowers and visited his tombstone, despite the fact that he’d died when Katelina was a toddler.
+Every year, on the anniversary of her Father’s death, she and her mother got flowers and visited his tombstone, despite the fact that he’d died when Katelina was a toddler.
 It was a day filled with her mother’s memories and tears.
-Yeah, fun.
+Good times.

-Katelina opened the refrigerator and stared blankly at its contents.
+Katelina stared blankly into the refrigerator.
 Half empty drink cartons and condiment jars dotted the back of the shelves.
-She needed to go shopping, but she’d been so busy the last few weeks she hadn’t had a chance to really think about the mundane parts of life.
+She needed to go shopping, but she’d been so busy she hadn’t had a chance to think about the mundane parts of life.

-The cupboards were equally bare and, with a final resigned sigh, she stopped in the bedroom to change into jeans and a dark blue sweater before she grabbed her car keys and headed out the door.
+The cupboards were equally bare and, with a final resigned sigh, she ducked into the bedroom to change into jeans and a dark blue sweater, then grabbed her keys and headed out the door.
 She told herself that she’d make a quick trip to the store for something to eat and then come back and spend a relaxing evening at home; just her and her television, lost together in mindless entertainment.

-As she locked the door behind her, she felt a strange sense of foreboding sweep over her, as though a dark cloud had crossed the sun and left her in shadow.
-She looked back at her apartment door, at the tiny gold numbers and the little wooden name plaque Sarah had made for her.
+As she locked the door behind her, a strange sense of foreboding swept over her, as though a dark cloud had crossed the sun and left her in shadow.
+She looked back at her apartment door; at the tiny gold numbers and the little wooden name plaque Sarah had made for her.
 She laughed at herself and her melodramatic mood.